-- 1. All manufacturers, importers and retailers of furniture and televisions should have a company policy that outlines systems to address tip-over hazards associated with their product range and a commitment to support the policy
+1. All manufacturers, importers and retailers of furniture and televisions should have a company policy that outlines systems to address tip-over hazards associated with their product range and a commitment to support the policy i. affix or supply anchor devices, which are fit for purpose, with the products and ii. provide consumer warnings and information:

-- 2. Product manufacturers should:

-- i. affix or supply anchor devices, which are fit for purpose, with the products

-- ii. provide consumer warnings and information:

-- in user/assembly instructions

-- · on packaging; and

-- on-product